shiffman/Face-It/README.md

 A repository of Processing examples for ITP fall workshop about face detection, recognition, and miscellaneous tracking methods.

+Also, here's a nice blog post with a bunch of wacky face projects: http://thecreatorsproject.vice.com/blog/dance-like-michael-jackson

 OpenCV Face Detection
 ---------------------